hbraux/fiveletterwords/README.md

 ### Kotlin

-The code is small, short and easy to understand.
+The code is short, easy to read.
 The performances are quite good (~1500ms)

+### Scala

+The code is also short but a bit tricker to uunderstand.
+The performances are acceptale (~5600 ms)

 ### Rust

 Being a newbie, the code may not be perfect for an experienced "Rustian"

-First the code was extremely slow due to use of Strings and method `contain` (around 30 sec!).
+First the code was extremely slow due to use of Strings and method `contain` which does not seem to be optimized (around 30 sec execution time!).

-Then strings were replaced by arrays of bytes and everything was extremy fast with around 3ms.
+Implementing Words as arrays of bytes (Words) dramatically increased the speed which is around 7ms total, the slower parts being reading the file!